 Where Should You Start?

-Most insurance company’s websites have the option of submitting your information to receive free quotes, so take advantage of this.
+Most insurance companies websites have the option of submitting your information to receive free quotes, so take advantage of this.
 This will give you a starting point.
-Remember, the cheapest or most expensive options may not give you what your pet needs, so be sure to do your research before making your decision.

 It’s also important to note that not all pet insurance policies are created equal.
 Some policies may only cover a certain amount of the total cost of treatment, while others may have a limit on the number of claims that can be made per year.
 It’s important to understand these limitations and to choose a policy that offers the coverage you need.